 What to expect at Pompeii

-Ancient ruins of Pompeii Archaeological Park with Mount Vesuvius in the background.
+Tourists exploring Pompeii ruins with Mount Vesuvius in the background.

-Visitors exploring ancient streets of Pompeii with Mount Vesuvius in the background.
+Female friends exploring ancient ruins at Pompeii with Mount Vesuvius in the background.

 Things to know before booking your Pompeii tickets